MissStrong/ICD2O/Notes/Unit 2/Note 03 - Custom Functions.md

 ![](../../Images/Function1.png)

-We can alse functions to perform calculations for us.
-Suppose we want a program that draws random lines with positive slopes.
+### Parameters, Arguments, and Return Values

+Some functions require *inputs*.
+For example, the `rect()` function draws a rectangle, but you have to tell it where on the canvas it goes and what the dimensions are.
+Some functions do different things depending on the number of arguments and their data types.
+For example `fill()` can take one number for a monochrome colour, three numbers for an RGB colour, or four number for an RBG colour with some transparency.
+The names of the inputs are called **parameters** and their values are called **arguments**.

+Some functions provide an *output*, called a **return value**.
+For example, `random()` outputs a random value for us to use.

+### Custom Function

 The program below draws lines at random, which have negative, zero, or positive slopes.
+There is no custom function here.

 ```js
 function setup() {